 - Counterfeit money

-If your restaurant sells alcohol of any kind, you need to have a liquor liability policy in force.
+If your restaurant sells alcohol of any kind, you need to have a liquor liability policy in force as part of your restaurant insurance checklist.
 Your general liability policy will exclude this type of loss.
 If a suit comes back in any way against an over-served patron it will also likely fall back on your establishment.
 Remember, your employee doesn’t even need to be negligent for you to get sued.
 A liquor liability policy will pay the costs to defend you as well.
 Discounts are often available if you have completed training with your staff on reading the signs of an inebriated customer.
 We recommend taking classes for this outside of just the discount offered.

 Some common types of property in a restaurant include: